Hospitals hide cancer treatment survival rates from their customers.

 Abusing The Honor System

-No federal laws or registries require hospitals to disclose when cancer treatments cause patients to die or suffer catastrophic injuries.
+No federal registries track if cancer treatments cause patients to die or suffer catastrophic injuries.

-Hospitals are essentially on the honor system.
+Hospitals are on the honor system.

 Cancer Patients’ Rights